jeremytammik/tbc/a/1980_multiple_updater.md

 I never used that method probably wasn't available historically.
 I assume it is only included so you can better prevent one updater triggering another.

 I always recall a situation from years ago when an end user colleague pinned down an odd delay in Revit to the precast add-in (as it was then a separate thing from main Revit).
 Whenever you moved something concrete or otherwise there was this blue circle on the screen for a period of time (it was probably about three to four seconds).
 I think in the course of a day it got really irritating.
-So the add-in was uninstalled and people have been warry of it ever since.
+So, the add-in was uninstalled and people have been warry of it ever since.
 I recall there was this Red on/off button for it and as soon as you turned it on that was it (your day just got longer).

-There are quire a few instances like that; small delays were people start looking for culprits.
+There are quite a few instances like that; small delays where people start looking for culprits.
 Kind of surprised Autodesk don't take a similar approach to Microsoft by now.
-In outlook etc. when an add-in takes up a lot of processing time it reports that and the user can understand where the time is spent (otherwise it is considered a Revit issue by default).
-I think in the MS Outlook case it is checking start-up time but in theory time spent executing particular DMU's could be considered by Revit over the course of a session.
+In Outlook etc., when an add-in takes up a lot of processing time, it reports that, and the user can understand where the time is spent (otherwise it is considered a Revit issue by default).
+I think in the MS Outlook case it is checking start-up time, but in theory time spent executing particular DMU's could be considered by Revit over the course of a session.

 **Answer:** The primary reason at the moment is to force one of the updaters to run last.
 It's a new updater that is updating all construction data from cached SQL Server data.
 We are now only storing a primary key on a family or Fabrication Part.
 The construction data will be written to non user-modifiable, project bound, Shared Parameters.
 Gone will be the days of stale data stored in one of our 5000 rfa's and Fabrication Database.
 Our content manager is both happy and scared. &nbsp; :-)

 **Response:** Sounds interesting.
 Similarly in theory we could avoid all information for COBie in Revit and just have keys.
 Then form the spreadsheet based on those keys and the information held elsewhere.

-I often wonder about the history of keys and the information they point to however.
-When a key is stored it points to an item in a database but was that item defined in the database the same way as when later referenced with the key (you would expect not otherwise why have a key)?
+I often wonder about the history of keys and the information they point to, however.
+When a key is stored, it points to an item in a database but was that item defined in the database the same way as when later referenced with the key (you would expect not otherwise why have a key)?
 That is both the advantage and the disadvantage of it.
 It could be the historic information is lost and the key now points to misleading (since updated) version of the item in the database.
 When do you essentially need to define a new key, when is the product significantly different from what it was.
 Probably you have to keep the old information unchanged anyway for historic purposes.

 **Answer:** In our case, the database Id's will persist indefinitely.
 A record may be set as obsolete, however.